ko6gxm/RadioBridge/GITHUB_SETUP.md

 - ✅ **Open Source Leadership**: Welcoming contributor environment
 - ✅ **Real-World Impact**: Solving actual problems for users

-This combination makes Ham Formatter an excellent portfolio project that demonstrates your software development skills, community leadership, and domain expertise in amateur radio.
+This combination makes RadioBridge an excellent portfolio project that demonstrates your software development skills, community leadership, and domain expertise in amateur radio.

 ---

 **🎉 Ready to Launch!**

-Your Ham Formatter project is now ready to make a significant impact in the amateur radio community.
+Your RadioBridge project is now ready to make a significant impact in the amateur radio community.
 The professional documentation, comprehensive testing, and community-focused approach will help it stand out as a high-quality open source project.

 **73 and good luck with the launch!**
 *Time to show the world what KO6GXM can build! 📻*